 Rayonier sells 4,900 acres destined to become part of the Silver Springs Watershed Forest Legacy Project in Central Florida.
 It is critical to preserving wildlife habitat and clean water for one of the world’s most iconic freshwater spring systems.
 The property links Silver Springs State Park to the Cross Florida Greenway and Ocala National Forest.

 Raydient Places + Properties launches a new product now called “Raydient Places.”
 These rural properties are enhanced for future homesteads, with fences, completed surveys and titles, and sometimes driveways and culverts.

 Rayonier, Raydient and the Nassau County School District host a groundbreaking on March 28, 2016, for Wildlight Elementary School, the first building to begin construction in Wildlight, Raydient’s first master-planned community.

 Rayonier moves its headquarters to Wildlight, Florida.
 The move combines multiple company offices into one and makes Rayonier the first occupant of the new town Raydient is developing, Wildlight.

 * Raydient is Rayonier’s taxable real estate subsidiary.

 On May 8, 2020, Rayonier acquires Pope Resources, a pure play timber company headquartered in Poulsbo, Washington.
-The company comes to Rayonier with timberlands, a timber fund business, and a thriving real estate business, Olympic Property Group.* Our two companies are closely-aligned in our values, including our long-term approach to decision-making; transparency with employees and investors; and interest in exploring opportunities with non-timber income and real estate.
+The company comes to Rayonier with timberlands, a timber fund business, and a thriving real estate business, Olympic Property Group, which is now a part of Raydient.* Our two companies are closely-aligned in our values, including our long-term approach to decision-making; transparency with employees and investors; and interest in exploring opportunities with non-timber income and real estate.